Employer of Record

 Social Security Contributions

-Certain exemptions apply, such as for independent contractors who also have employment contracts, are pensioners, or have low annual incomes.
+Certain exemptions apply, such as for independent contractors who also have employment contracts, are pensioners, or meet other statutory exemption criteria.

 Taxation